Do I qualify for entry on the register?

 The definition and operation of the register is set out in The Self-build and Custom Housebuilding (Register) Regulations 2016 and more information about the purpose of the register can be found in the National Planning Practice Guidance.
 Importantly The Act requires the Council to have regard to the register when carrying out its functions in relation to planning, housing, regeneration and the disposal of any land owned by the Council.
 The register is not publicly available.

-As at 7 May 2019, there are currently 195 individuals and 1 Association on the register.
+As at 18 June 2019, there are currently 201 individuals and 1 association on the register.

 How to qualify for entry on the register